zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 ---

 ## Run from USB flash
-The only benefit from running OneFileLinux from USB flash, is that no additional software required to create bootable flash drive.
+The only benefit from running OneFileLinux from USB flash, is that no additional software is required to create bootable flash drive.
 Just format flash drive as FAT32 in GPT scheme
 and copy OneFileLinux.efi to default path `\EFI\BOOT\BOOTx64.EFI`